ory7/MikVhen/README.md

 Consider using https://pythonanywhere.com or https://fly.io to serve up the site for free, since it should be pretty light.
 Keep portability by [registering](https://domains.google/) and serving your own domain name.
 If you don't have any tech person to help with this stuff, consider instead a hosted solution like mikvahcloud or mikvahrsvp.

-Besides the django admin, there are really only two entry points:
+There are really only three entry points:

-/mikvah - for scheduling appointments
+* /mikvah - for scheduling appointments

-/mikvah/attendant - for viewing appointments
+* /mikvah/admin - django admin

-You're going to want to password protect the latter.
+* /mikvah/admin/attendant - for viewing appointments